MaxMichel2/MasterMind-AI/README.md

 ## Section 2: Genetic algorithm components

-Again, this section contains basic genetic algorithm elments including the following:
+This section contains basic genetic algorithm elments including the following:
 * Selection
 * Mutation
 * Crossover

+Each component is clearly identifiable and the way each of them work is explained in quite some detail.
+If you have any experience with AI and/or genetic algorithms, you shouldn't feel lost.
+If this is new to you, you should still be able to get a general understanding about what's going on.

+## Running the code

+To run the code, simply clone this repository on your machine, open a terminal/cmd, navigate to the cloned folder and run the following: `python MasterMind-AI.py`